Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 # BlueFoot Tours Milestone Project

 This is a four page website for a fictional tour company called BlueFoot Tours who offer services to people visiting the Galapagos Islands.
 It will contain pages detailing services provided with photographs of the area so those visiting have a visual of some of the things they may be able to see themselves.
 As it is not a real company, I have limited the depth I go into the tours themselves, otherwise I feel the site would be more complicated than neccessary and lots of time would have wasted writting up text that wasn't needed.

 ## UX

 This site is aimed at tourists who want to see what the area has to offer, therefore it needs to be interesting but not over complicated.
 The index page will be labelled as a 'Home' page with introductory information about the company, the owners and the sort of services that they provide.
 It will also have photos of animals taken on the Galapagos Islands, as will all of the pages.
 There will be a 'Tours' page which goes into more depth about tours the company can run and a contact page with a form for inquires.
 I later decided to add a photos page to utilise the media I and give the user an improved visual experience.

+* As a user I want the links I click on to take me to the correct page so that I can see the information there.
+* As a user I want the information to be easy to read (text not small on large device).

 ## Features

-The navbar below the logo and title will allow the user to navigate between each page- Home, Tours and Contact, each having different information.
+The navbar below the logo and title will allow the user to navigate between each page- Home, Tours, Photos and Contact, each having different information and media.
 Clicking on the logo will also bring the user to the Home page.
 The Contact page has a form with name, email and query sections that would allow the user to ask questions of the company in regard to tours/extra information.
-In the footer of each page there are links to social media (Facebook and Instagram) and TripAdvisor where they would be able to access the sites social media presence and find reviews if the were company real.
+In the footer of each page there are links to social media (Facebook and Instagram)and TripAdvisor where they would be able to access the sites social media presence and find reviews if the were company real.

 ## Technologies Used